There are days when I load my guacamole to the point of being a meal on its own. But most days, this authentic guacamole recipe is the one I crave.

 And let’s face it, avocado is delicious.

-Why you want to make this simple guacamole recipe
+Why you’ll love this simple guacamole

 There are so many guacamole recipes out there.
 But no matter how many I try, I always return to the simplest version – no onions, no tomatoes, definitely no garlic, and no frills.